luapower/website/www/md/philosophy.md

 The consumer can always push back changes.
 A luapower installation is like a distributed wiki in this sense.

+## VERSIONING

+Luapower doesn't use semantic versioning.
+Each compatibility-breaking change is _eagerly_ signaled with a tag change.
+This is the only honest choice, and if done without reserve, the tag number will show exactly how unstable an API really is.
+Note that in any language, and Lua is no exception, just adding an extra argument to a function is a compatibility-breaking change, because you can't assume that your function isn't already called with extra arguments in existing code, arguments which the previous version of your function discarded, but the current version doesn't.
+With semantic versioning you have three choices here: either
+a) increment the major version now, b) wait until more changes accumulate to warrant a major version bump, or c) lie, and increment the minor version instead.
+None of these are particularly good options.

 ## NO DIRECTORIES

 This may be a hard sell but I stand by it.
 Directories are evil.
 Not so